 While Xtrema® cookware is not non-stick, the smooth, non-porous, ceramic glaze makes for easy cooking, once you’re used to cooking on a low to moderate heat.
 Xtrema® is dishwasher safe, oven safe, stove-safe, and fridge/freezer safe.
 It is also super easy to clean.
 If food does stick, it’s safe to use abrasive cleaners such as steel wool, baking soda, and even Ajax without risk of scratching the surface.

-Highlights: This carbon steel frying pan offers excellent heat distribution for easy grilling, searing, and browning of foods on the stovetop (including induction), camping stove, barbecue, or in the oven.
+Highlights: De Buyer carbon steel cookware offers excellent heat distribution for easy grilling, searing, and browning of foods on the stovetop (including induction), camping stove, barbecue, or in the oven.

 De Buyer cookware is lighter than cast iron but heavier than stainless steel or ceramic.
 It tends to lose its seasoning more easily than cast iron, but also puts on seasoning faster.
 De Buyer are the go-to company for carbon steel, having been in the business for almost two centuries.
 Their products are still made in France using traditional techniques, but are surprisingly affordable, especially once you consider that a pan will last a lifetime if cared for properly.